alexsalman/mimiciv_project/README.md

 This repository contains the implementation of our study titled **"No cloud, no problem: secure and explainable offline AI agents for clinical Q\&A with lightweight LLMs"**.

+Accepted for Oral Presentation at [IUPESM World Congress on Medical Physics and Biomedical Engineering 2025](https://wc2025.org/)

 ![Abstract](MIMIC-IV.jpg)

 ## Authors